 Our swimming programme is taken at the Temuka Domain pool as the water is very warm.
 The pool space allows us to take all students over a one hour period each day for three weeks at the end of the year and three weeks at the start.
 Students are ability grouped and taught the skills listed in the Swim Safe programme with all teachers following the same methods.

 Staff undertake PD each year with the Swim Safe instructor to ensure everyone is teaching consistently.
 Students’ progress is recorded on their swimming certificate in their Portfolio to show their progress over time.
-Parents pay an annual cost of $45 for this programme.

 Water safety makes up a considerable part of this programme as we believe living in a town surrounded by water it is vital that our students can keep themselves safe in the local waterways.